xitrum-framework/xitrum-doc/guide/deploy.rst

   Browser ------ Xitrum instance

-Or behind a proxy server like Apache or Nginx:
+Or behind a load balancer like HAProxy, or reverse proxy like Apache or Nginx:

 ::

-  Browser ------ Proxy ------ Xitrum instance
+  Browser ------ Load balancer/Reverse proxy ------ Xitrum instances

+As mentioned in :doc:`the section about caching </cache>`, Xitrum serves static files very fast.
+You don't need to config load balancer/reverse proxy to serve static files.

 Package directory
 -----------------